-We have achieved a lot to realise these goals, amidst disruptive change on every level of life and work.
+We have achieved a lot in recent years, amidst disruptive change on every level of life and work.

-Now it is time to reflect on our progress and purpose as we launch a conversation with the whole of our community, to understand how our environment is changing around us and how we can adapt in order to thrive in 2025.
+Now it is time to reflect on our progress and purpose, as we launch a conversation with the whole of our community, to understand how our environment is changing around us and how we can adapt in order to thrive in 2025.